Study

 Discuss This!
 Discuss This!

-Even strong relationships may fall prey to excessive social media use, suggests a new study.
+Even strong relationships may fall prey to excessive social media use, suggests a study.

 Coming out of Oxford University, researcher Dr. Bernie Hogan found using social media too much may decrease relationship satisfaction.